 Getting ready for back-to-school means adding parent-teacher conferences to your schedule, doing school shopping, and planning healthy school lunches.
 But something else should be on your back-to-school list: preparing for the fall sports season.
 One thing you need to do to prepare is to schedule your child’s sports or camp physical.
-Find out how to book school physicals near you at any of our urgent care in New York.
+Find out how to book school physicals near you at any of our urgent care clinics in New York.

 Playing sports is a great way to help your child develop healthy lifestyle habits and confidence and learn the importance of teamwork.
 No matter which sports your adolescent or teen plays — baseball, football, soccer, or track and field — there is a chance that they could get hurt.
 The injuries can range from minor cuts and sprains to severe neck and back injuries seen in competitive cheer.